 Assisted Living Facilities.
-The state provides eligible residents access to assisted living facilities, a less expensive alternative to residing in a nursing home.
-Individuals can access this option, available through the Medicaid Global Waiver.
+The state provides access to assisted living facilities, a less expensive alternative to residing in a nursing home.

 Home and Community Care Services.
 Through the Medicaid Global Waiver, the state provides home care and community care services to allow individuals to remain in their home instead of moving into a nursing home.